NickCulbertson/Complete-iOS-Toolkit/README.md

 ## Install Instructions
 1. Click the "Download Zip" button on the right side of your screen.
-2. Open the xcode project file.
-3. Find the GoogleMobileAds.Framework & libAdapterIAd.a files in the project navigator on the left hand side of xcode.
-4. Select the file and check the box on the right hand side of the screen under Target Membership that says Complete iOS Toolkit.
-(This will relink the libraries)
+2. Edit "local.json"
+3. Replace logo.png & background.png
-5. Now Build & Run
+4. Now Build & Run

 ## Edit "local.json" to customize the app.